Sigma Pi: Founding and early history (1897–1908)

-In 1904–05, Tau Phi Delta finally began to seek expansion to other universities.
-Although rejected, a local fraternity at Indiana University petitioned to become the second chapter, and Tau Phi Delta began to engage in talks with other local fraternities at nearby universities.
+In 1904–05, Tau Phi Delta sought expansion to other universities.
+Though rejected, a local fraternity at Indiana University petitioned to become the second chapter, and Tau Phi Delta began talks with other local fraternities at nearby universities.
 These discussions ultimately ended without expansion.
 Additional chapters would eventually be added after Tau Phi Delta became Sigma Pi on February 11, 1907.

-In May 1908 the fraternity had its first National Convocation in Vincennes and charters were granted to groups at the University of Illinois (Phi chapter) and Ohio State University (Gamma chapter).
+In May 1908 the fraternity held its first National Convocation in Vincennes and charters were granted to groups at the University of Illinois (Phi chapter) and Ohio State University (Gamma chapter).
 Francis L. Lisman was elected as the fraternity's first Grand Sage.